A Single Dose of CBD Reduces Blood Pressure

 CBD acts on blood vessels and regulatory brain centers to reduce hypertension

-Over the past decade, therapeutic use cannabinoids, particularly ∆9-tetrahydrocannabinol (THC) and cannabidiol (CBD) has been the focus of much research.
-Now, this research could benefit patients with high blood pressure.
+Over the past decade doctors have researched therapeutic use cannabinoids more and more.
+Particularly ∆9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
+Now this research can benefit patients with high blood pressure.

 According to the most recent estimates by the American Heart Association, 34% of adults and 11% of children are hypertensive (suffer from high blood pressure), which is the leading cause of cardiovascular morbidity and mortality worldwide.